schmouk/PyRandLib/README.md

     x(i) = ( x(i-5) + x(i-17) ) mod 2^64

 It offers a period of about 2^78 - i.e. 3.0e+23 - with low computation time
-due to the use of a 2^64 modulo (less than twice the computation time of LCGs) and low memory consumption (17 integers).
+due to the use of a 2^64 modulo (less than twice the computation time of LCGs) and low memory consumption (17 integers 32-bits coded).

 Please notice that the TestUO1 article states that the operator should be '*' while George Marsaglia in its original article [4] used the operator
 '+'.
 We've implemented in **PyRandLib** the original operator '+'.